sunfounder/davinci-kit-for-raspberry-pi/docs/source/scratch/scratch_project.rst

 If you are a user who has just used Scratch, we recommend that you try the projects in order so that you can quickly get started with Scratch.

 .. note::
-    Before trying the projects, you should have downloaded the relevant materials and code files.
+    Before trying these projects, you need to download the relevant images and code files.
-    Open a Terminal and enter the following command to download them from github.
+    Open a terminal and enter the following command to download them from github.

     .. code-block::